-Veronica Menendez chose BGSU for its undergraduate data science program
+Veronica Menendez chooses BGSU for its undergraduate data science program

 By Bob Cunningham ’18

 Veronica Menendez was so sure she wanted to major in data science that she completed two internships at Fortune 500 companies before she arrived at Bowling Green State University.

 BGSU was on her short list of college choices because it was one of the few universities in Ohio that offered data science as an undergraduate option.